EC530/ci-cd-DianJin-Mrkingggg-project1/README.md

 5. Add CPU time test in conftest.py so that cpu run time: ncalls  tottime  percall  cumtime  percall could be observed.

-6. Include coverage and flake configurations in py-ci.yml of .github/workflow and pass the github actions' build.
+6. Include coverage and flake configurations in py-ci.yml of .github/workflow and pass the Github Actions' build.

 ### Using pytest -s test_proj1.py to show complete information.